A Bayesian Model for Online Activity Sample Sizes: Experimental Results

-Time-series (ARIMA) models are widely used to predict online traffic trends~\cite{anderson2016library,bjorklund2021effect}.
-The challenge to apply time series model to our problem include: (1) online A/B test usually has a short experiment period leading to an insufficient number of observed time points; (2) The participation data are non-stationary requiring the specification of a model for the trend, but the trend here is of primary interest!
-(3) The absence of relevant covariates that could be used to model the trend.
-We fitted ARIMA models to the initial 7 days of data using {\tt auto.arima} in the {\tt forecast} R package~\cite{R:forecast}.
+Time-series (ARIMA) models are widely used to predict online traffic trends~\citep{anderson2016library,bjorklund2021effect}.
+However, there are several obstacles to applying such models in our context: (1) online A/B tests often take place during a relatively short experiment window and thus there are an insufficient number of observed time points; (2) The participation data are non-stationary requiring the specification of a model for the trend, but the trend here is of primary interest!
+(3) Though in some other settings it is possible to model the trend as a function of relevant baseline covariates, these may not be available.
+We fitted ARIMA models to the initial 7 days of data using {\tt auto.arima} in the {\tt forecast} R package~\citep{R:forecast}.
 Random walk ARIMA(0, 1, 0) was fitted but generated very poor predictions.
 We also tried to de-trend using linear regression on the number of days $t$, but this gives poor predictions due to the extrapolation.
-Since the time-series approaches were qualitatively much less competitive than the others, we do not consider these models further.
+Since the time-series approaches were qualitatively much less competitive than the others, we do not consider these models further here.